micahpaul/micahpaul.github.io/brendan/readme.md

 ---

-## I: *Brendan's introduction; his conversation with Father Barinthus; tale of the Land of Promise of the Saints*
+## CHAPTER I. St. Brendan is stimulated by the example of St. Barinthus to seek the Land of Promise.

 St Brendan, son of Finnlug Ua Alta, of the race of Eoghan, was born in the marshy district of Munster.
 He was famed for his great abstinence and his many virtues, and was the patriarch of nearly three thousand monks.